gschmutz/stream-processing-workshop/05a-iot-data-ingestion-into-mqtt/README.md

-# IoT Data Ingestion - Sending to MQTT
+# IoT Data Ingestion and Analytics - Sending to MQTT

 In this part we will be ingesting the IoT data stream into MQTT first, so that it can be later consumed and moved to a central Kafka topic.
 The MQTT brokers would act as IoT Gateways, implemented decentrally, whereas the Kafka Topic later will be a central deployment.
 This is a scenario which makes a lot of sense in real-live for various reasons such as security, connectivity, more lightweight connections and others.